Skip to main content

 Offshore dev shop$1,000 to $10,000Complex projects with detailed specs

-For a typical small business website (5 to 10 pages, contact form, blog, mobile responsive), expect to pay $500 to $2,000 from a fixed-price agency, $300 to $1,200 from a freelance generalist, or $50 to $400 from a Fiverr seller.
+For a typical small business website, ask for the total project cost rather than hourly rate.
+Expect to pay $500 to $2,000 from a fixed-price agency, $300 to $1,200 from a freelance generalist, or $50 to $400 from a Fiverr seller.
 The freelance and Fiverr ranges almost always mean template-based work.
 The agency range is where custom code with measurable guarantees becomes possible.

 Best Places to Hire a Cheap Web Developer